 This Cat Show is open to all 4-H members.
 Cats can be brought on the grounds immediately before the show and must be removed at the conclusion of the show.
-All Cats must have a Rabies Certificate.
+All Cats must have a Rabies Certificate submitted by July 1st.
 It is also suggested that they also be vaccinated for feline distemper and feline leukemia, these are infectious, contagious diseases of cats.
 All cats must be under the control of the handler and in an appropriate cat carrier or portable kennel until asked to be placed on the judging table by the judges.
 No animals are to be left unattended.
 No vicious, sick or hard to handle cats allowed.

-Entries must be received in the Cooperative Extension Office by July 15, 2023.
-Please include a copy of the current rabies certificate.
+Animal entry form and rabies certificate must be received in the Cooperative Extension Office by July 1, 2025.